 Based on the most recent tax estimates from TurboTax, the IRS shells out $1.2 trillion in tax deductions every year.
-It's time to dig deep and see if any of that cash belongs to you.
+Although it might change with next year's tax bill, for 2017 filings, it's time to dig deep and see if any of that cash belongs to you.

-Depending on the biz you’re in, a standard body lotion could qualify as a tax deduction, says ZM Ishmurzina, MBA, CPA, partner at Artio Partners.
+Depending on the biz you’re in, a standard body lotion could qualify as a tax deduction, says certified public accountant ZM Ishmurzina, partner at Artio Partners.

 Here’s a fun one if you happen to fall into the category of professional dancer — according to Ishmurzina, the cost of breast augmentation qualifies as a tax deduction for strippers and adult dancers since it is considered a stage prop.
 (Who knew?)

 Mary Kay and Jamberry fanatics, all of your hard work is starting to pay off.
-Purchasing products to use as demos in an MLM or beauty business can also fall under the tax deductible umbrella.
-Sarah Nieschalk, EA, licensed tax professional at Tax Defense Network, explains, “Typically, products you purchase to present as a model or demo are tax deductible.
-This nice thing about this tax break is that it applies to virtually any item that you intend to showcase in this capacity.”
+Purchasing products to use as demos in a multilevel marketing or beauty business can also fall under the tax-deductible umbrella.
+Sarah Nieschalk, licensed tax professional at Tax Defense Network, explains, “Typically, products you purchase to present as a model or demo are tax deductible.
+The nice thing about this tax break is that it applies to virtually any item that you intend to showcase in this capacity.”

 If you’re a licensed makeup artist with a drawer, box or even suitcase of makeup used for professional purposes within the past year, you’re in luck.
-“Makeup can be deducted by a makeup artist if s/he uses this makeup for his/her clients,” says Ishmurzina.
+“Makeup can be deducted by a makeup artist if [he or she] uses this makeup for his [or] her clients,” says Ishmurzina.

-Working at or owning a salon isn’t an easy industry to break into, but it does have its benefits come tax time.
+Renting or owning a salon isn’t easy to break into, but it does have its benefits come tax time.
 Renting or owning your own salon space means you can deduct some or all of the costs, depending on the scenario, says Nieschalk.
-She adds, “Much like your inventory, virtually any furniture you use in your salon is tax deductible.
-This includes sofas or chairs for customers in your lobby, or the chairs they occupy when you’re reshaping their appearance.
+She adds, “Much like your inventory, virtually any furniture you use in your salon is tax-deductible.
+This includes sofas or chairs for customers in your lobby or the chairs they occupy when you’re reshaping their appearance.
 Any supporting furniture for equipment, such as racks or mobile counters, may also be deducted.”

 When working as a beauty professional, this one’s a given.
-Almost any tools, products or gear that you use to perform daily services on clients falls into that magical category of being tax deductible.
+Almost any tools, products or gear that you use to perform daily services on clients falls into that magical category of tax-deductible.
 Nieschalk explains, “These may include coloring agents, shampoos, gels, removal wax, scissors, curling irons — basically, anything that is essential inventory for operation of your business.”